BitMibi/105_alt_project_extension/README.md

 * Data-driven level loading to make the creation of each level easier (This was already done within my group game).

-* Enemies.
+* NEW:A moving enemy introduced in a new level ~~Enemies.
 For example, a simple goomba-esque enemy moving back and forth until it hits something or a boo-like enemy that follows the player unless being looked at.
-Perhaps even an enemy that fires an arcing projectile.
+Perhaps even an enemy that fires an arcing projectile.~~

 * Star ranks for each level mainly dictated by speed, but could be given based on speed and style/score.

+# Disclaimer - Sadly did not implement these.
 ## Should Have Features

 * A level select that shows each level and how many stars you obtained on them, and unlocking each level to be selected only after beating the one before.